-Under scenarios where HyNet phase 3 happens and low carbon hydrogen is available to the grid in the early 2030s, hydrogen heating displaces some of the electric and district heating.
-This would be across residential and industrial assets.
+Under scenarios where HyNet phase 3 happens and low carbon hydrogen is available to the grid in the early 2030s, hydrogen heating displaces much of the electric and district heating across all clusters.
+This would occur as individual boilers in homes, although in district heating areas, the energy centre could use hydrogen boilers, making district heating a low regrets option in the face of hydrogen uncertainty.